-The entire 600 MW plant is being efficiently run and managed by our professionally qualified employee strength of 100 led by dedicated management.
+The entire 600 MW plant is being efficiently run and managed by our professionally qualified employees led by dedicated management.

 - Rosa Phase I employs subcritical Pulverized Coal Combustion (PCC) technology in its power plant.

-- The sale of the entire power to be generated from the project is secured through a Power Purchase Agreement (PPA) with Uttar Pradesh Power Company Limited (UPPCL) on a cost plus tariff basis based on Tariff Guidelines set by the Uttar Pradesh Electricity Regulatory Commission (UPERC).
+- The sale of the entire power to be generated from the project is secured through a Power Purchase Agreement (PPA) with Uttar Pradesh Power Company Limited (UPPCL) on a cost plus tariff basis based on terms & conditions of the PPA approved by the Uttar Pradesh Electricity Regulatory Commission (UPERC).

 - Central Coalfields, a subsidiary of Coal India Limited will be supplying the fuel for the power project.

 Integration with Environment